-The Luthier School of Music offers a Master of Music degree in performance for instrumentalists and singers from Spain and abroad with the aim of improving their artistic level.
+The Luthier School of Music offers a Master of Music degree in performance for instrumentalists and singers with the aim of improving their artistic level.

-· To guide the students in strengthening their musical independence and creativity.
+· To develop and strengthen musical independence and creativity.

-· To work on a wide range of solo and chamber works of various periods and styles.
+· To work on a wide range of solo and chamber repertoire from different periods and styles.

-Candidates must pass an entrance exam consisting of a 30 to 45 minute long programme of concert repertoire, with works or movements from at least three different periods or styles.
+Candidates must pass an entrance exam consisting of a thirty to forty-five minute long programme of concert repertoire, with works or movements from at least three different periods or styles.
 There will be a sight-reading test.

-The final exam for the master degree consists of two parts with a maximum interval of two weeks between them: a ) a concerto for the instrument and orchestra, b ) a full recital.
-Both the concerto and at least half the recital must be works not presented in previous term recitals.
-The student must present an extensive dossier about the programme, both for the concerto and for the recital.
+The final exam for the master degree consists of two separate performances, given within a time frame of two weeks at the most: a ) a concerto for the instrument and orchestra and b ) a full recital (approximately sixty minutes of music).
+The concerto and at least half the recital must be works which the student has not performed previously in other term recitals.
+The student must also present an extensive informative dossier for each programme (a minimum of tree thousand words in all a + b).
+The programme and the programme notes or dossier must be presented at least thirty days before the performance.

 · Duration: 120 credits (ECTS) in two years comprising individual and collective lessons, master classes and public recitals.